7frank/ai-ui-playground/tools/huggingface-k8s-dockerizer/README.md

 `bun run index.ts generate` to create the projects specified in `barn` into `.barn`

+> add more configurations and rerun the CLI

 - for langflow run  `b bash-lf` then
 > langflow run --host 0.0.0.0 --port 7860